MKUltra: LSD

+In 1938, LSD was isolated by Albert Hofmann at the Sandoz Laboratories in Basel, Switzerland.
+The early directors of MKUltra became aware of the existence of LSD and sought to use it for "mind-control".
+In the early 1950s, MKUltra director Sidney Gottlieb arranged for the CIA to buy the entire supply of LSD for $240,000, which in 2024, would be $4,227,079.
+This LSD supply gave Gottlieb the ability to fulfill his experiment by spreading LSD to prisons, hospitals, institutions, clinics, and foundations in order to see how citizens would react to the drug without knowing exactly what was happening to them.

 Early CIA efforts focused on LSD-25, which later came to dominate many of MKUltra's programs.
 The CIA wanted to know if they could make Soviet spies defect against their will and whether the Soviets could do the same to the CIA's own operatives.

 Documents obtained from the CIA by John D. Marks under Freedom of Information in 1976 showed that, in 1953, the CIA considered purchasing 10 kilograms of LSD, enough for 100 million doses.
 The proposed purchase aimed to stop other countries from controlling the supply.
 The documents showed that the CIA purchased some quantities of LSD from Sandoz Laboratories in Switzerland.

-Once Project MKUltra got underway in April 1953, experiments included administering LSD to mental patients, prisoners, drug addicts, and prostitutes – "people who could not fight back," as one agency officer put it.
+Once Project MKUltra started, in April 1953, experiments included administering LSD to mental patients, prisoners, drug addicts, and prostitutes – "people who could not fight back", as one agency officer put it.
 In one case, they administered LSD to a mental patient in Kentucky for 174 days.
 They also administered LSD to CIA employees, military personnel, doctors, other government agents, and members of the general public to study their reactions.
-The aim was to find drugs that would bring out deep confessions or wipe a subject's mind clean and program them as "a robot agent."
-Military personnel who received the mind-altering drugs were also threatened with court-martials if they told anyone about the experiments.
+The aim was to find drugs that would bring out deep confessions or wipe a subject's mind clean and program them as "a robot agent".
+Military personnel who received the mind-altering drugs were also threatened with courts-martial if they told anyone about the experiments.
 LSD and other drugs were often administered without the subject's knowledge or informed consent, a violation of the Nuremberg Code the U.S. had agreed to follow after World War II.
-Many veterans who were subjected to experimentation are now seeking legal and monetary reparations.
+Many veterans who were subjected to experimentation later sought legal and monetary reparations.